aws/aws-application-networking-k8s/docs/how-it-works.md

 For more information on this technology, see [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).

-**NOTE**: If you are new to the Kubernetes Gateway API, keep in mind that names you use for objects must be unique across your entire account and not just across each cluster used by that account.
+**NOTE**: If you are new to the VPC Lattice service, keep in mind that names you use for objects must be unique across your entire account and not just across each cluster used by that account.

 ## Deploying the Gateway API Controller